-The current recommendation to carry as personal spending money for this safari is 220 - 330 USD.
-Allow an extra 30 USD approximately if you think you might want to occasionally upgrade your accommodation to stay in chalets, which are available at 1 or 2 campsites en route.
-For those who enjoy shopping or even browsing there are many different items to tempt you -Tanzanian makonde carvings and stone chess boards, kangas and kikois, beads and jewellery, to name just a few.
-Regularly 'smallish' optional activities costing under 20 USD also arise and these also will be covered by spending money.
+For those who enjoy shopping or even browsing there are many different items to tempt you - Tanzanian makonde carvings and stone chess boards, kangas and kikois, beads and jewellery, to name just a few.

+Regularly 'smallish' optional activities costing under 20 USD also arise and these also will be covered by your spending money too.